 Pat also announced that Vice President Kim McCusker has resigned.
 She feels that she has not been able to fulfill her duties.
 She is still eager to help with the work, particularly in her expertise—graphics and marketing.
 Pat appointed Carol Proven as the acting vice president.

-Advocacy: Carol Noggle continues to monitor General Assembly actions and to send updates to members.
-Most of our the delegates and senators from our area are aligned with League positions, she said.
+Advocacy: Carol Noggle continues to monitor General Assembly actions and to send updates to members through the Communications Director.
+Most of the delegates and senators from our area are aligned with League positions, she said.

-Meeting Co-Chairs: Cynthia Chambliss attended the Martin Luther King Day speech competition, sponsored by Delta Sigma Theta and presented the six winners with copies of the speeches of Dr. King on behalf of our League.
-The high school and middle school speaker all were amazing, delivering excellent speeches without notes.
-Cynthia also thanked Sheila Arrington for her help at the event.
+Meeting Co-Chairs: Cynthia Chambliss attended the Martin Luther King Day speech competition, sponsored by Delta Sigma Theta and presented the six finalists with copies of the speeches of Dr. King on behalf of our League.
+The high school and middle school speakers all were amazing, delivering excellent speeches without notes.
+Cynthia thanked Sheila Arrington for her help at the event.
 Sheila also took photos of the event, which she will forward to Carol Proven for Constant Contact and Connie Gilman for the newsletter.
 Sheila also will look into getting a link to a recording of the speeches.

-Advocacy: Carol Noggle continues to monitor General Assembly actions and to send updates to members.
-Most of our the delegates and senators from our area are aligned with League positions, she said.

-Voter Services: Pat reported that Cynthia had been approached by Prince William School Board member Richard Jesse regarding a rumor that the League had been “banned” from county schools.
+Voter Services: Pat reported that Cynthia had been approached by Prince William School Board member Richard Jessie regarding a rumor that the League had been “banned” from county schools.
 Cynthia referred him to Pat, who spoke to him on the phone and explained that the League had not been banned, but had lost our spot in the Bar Association’s presentations to all senior government classes due to state mandated drug prevention program.
 Laura Feld-Mushaw also emailed him, making clear to him that the League was not the source of the rumor, and that we continue to search for new ways to conduct voter registration at the high schools, including a recent successful two-day program at Hylton High School.
-Laura said she had discussed the issue with Mr. Jesse in the past and he is very supportive.
+Laura said she had discussed the issue with Mr. Jessie in the past and he is very supportive.

 The problem is a matter of scheduling, Laura said.
 In the past, government teachers were told by the county when their classes were to report to the auditorium for voter registration and So Now You Are 18 presentations.
 Now we need to work with each school to schedule voter registration and get permission from principals.
 She is continuing to contact high schools and is working with the director of social studies for the schools on the issue.

 It was pointed out that schools are required by state law to provide voter registration opportunities to their students.
-In the past, Pat and Carol Proven met with the Office of Elections about school access, and staff promised to send a letter to School Superintendent Dr. McDade on the issue.
+In the past, Laura and Carol Proven met with the Office of Elections about school access, and staff promised to send a letter to School Superintendent Dr. McDade on the issue.
 We have never heard that such a letter was sent.
-Cynthia suggested that we send our own letter to Dr. McDade outlining the requirement and our ability to help fulfill it.
-Pat said she had received a script used by the Arlington League for school registration programs and suggested that we could include it in such a letter and in emails to high schools.
+Cynthia suggested that we send our own letter to Dr. McDade, outlining the requirement and our ability to help fulfill it.
+Pat said she had received a script used by the Arlington League for school registration programs and suggested that we could include it in such a letter and in emails to high schools to show them what would be discussed.

 Upcoming events: The book group will meet Feb.
 12 to discuss Sula.
-The schedule for the year is on SignUp Gemius.
+The schedule for the year is on SignUp Genius.

 The next board meeting will be Feb.
 18.